flor14/PWCTools/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `PWCTools` for local development.
+Here's how to set up `pwctools` for local development.

-1. Download a copy of `PWCTools` locally.
+1. Download a copy of `pwctools` locally.
-2. Install `PWCTools` using `poetry`:
+2. Install `pwctools` using `poetry`:

     ```console
     $ poetry install